Buxom Hilde Osland Rocks Dramatic Cleavage, Suffers A Wardrobe Malfunction On Instagram

 “You’re more picturesque than the scenery imo,” suggested one fan.

-“Love following you but wonder if you ever get tired of posing and having your picture taken? asked one follower
+“Love following you but wonder if you ever get tired of posing and having your picture taken?” asked one follower

 “It does look amazing… just like you,” said a third, talking about the scenery and the model.